 - The professional evaluation process is unclear or poorly described.
 A hasty publication following submission may mean that the peer review is not performed.

-If in doubt, contact your university-/contact librarian.
+If in doubt, contact your subject librarian (oslomet.no).